California Wildrose

 Summary

 The California Wildrose is valued for its drought tolerance once established, making it suitable for water-wise gardens.
 It thrives in full sun to part shade and adapts to a variety of soil types, though it prefers well-drained soils.
 This plant is ideal for naturalistic plantings, erosion control on slopes, and as part of a wildlife-friendly garden.
 It attracts pollinators with its flowers and birds with its hips.
-Gardeners should be aware that it can spread via suckers, potentially becoming aggressive in favorable conditions.
-It is also susceptible to common rose diseases such as rust and powdery mildew.CC BY-SA 4.0
+Gardeners should be aware that it can spread via suckers, potentially becoming aggressive in favorable condition.
+The plant is armed with sharp. hooked thorns that can catch on skin or clothing, so it's best not to plant footpaths or high-traffic areas.CC BY-SA 4.0

 Plant Description